What is Kung Fu?

 This helps to distiguish it from other Martial Art systems like Karate, Tae Kwon Do, JuJitsu, etc. However it actually says very little, other than a slight reference to the martial art system’s country of origin.
 Like the other martial arts mentioned, there are actually many different styles of Kung Fu, like ours, Northern Shaolin.

-And oddly enough, the term “Kung Fu” is the romanized version of the Chinese term 功 夫, and refers to any discipline or skill achieved through hard work and practice, not necessarily martial arts.
+And oddly enough, the term “Kung Fu” is the Romanized version of the Chinese term 功 夫, and refers to any discipline or skill achieved through hard work and practice, not necessarily martial arts.

 Perhaps even more strange is the fact that there are many different Chinese words for the term Martial Arts.
-But a popular one is 武 術 or Wushu, which also commonly refers to the Chinese competitive sport of Wushu, which is not what we do.
+But a popular one is 武 術 or Wushu, which also commonly refers to the Chinese competitive sport of Wushu, which is not

 Kung Fu: An Atlanta Tradition